devonjones/openforge_catalog/README.md

 ### Node
 All node code in this project is licensed under the MIT license.
 The licene text can be found under [app/LICENSE.txt](app/LICENSE.txt)

+### Postgres
+To start the postgres container, run `docker compose up -d`.

+To connect to the postgres container, run `psql -U openforge -W openforge -h 127.0.0.1`.

+To run the db update script, run `bin/db_update`.